datacarpentry/wrangling-genomics/setup.md

 ### SAMtools

 [SAMtools](https://github.com/samtools/samtools) is a suite of programs for interacting with high-throughput sequencing data.
-Samtools can read/write/edit/index/view SAM/BAM/CRAM format.
+SAMtools can read/write/edit/index/view SAM/BAM/CRAM format.

 SAMtools is available for Linux and MacOS.